SniperPickAxe/FVT-fabric-modified/README.md

 Various client-side tweaks fabric mod, compatible with Sodium/Canvas.

 Translations are handled on [Crowdin](https://crowdin.com/project/flours-various-tweaks).
 If you wish to translate the mod and your language is not listed there, start a thread in [Discussions](https://github.com/Flourick/FVT-fabric/discussions) or message me on Crowdin.
+The mod is currently fully translated into English, Czech, Russian and Brazilian Portuguese.

 ## Installation